Slovenia’s ‘moral duty’: What’s behind its push to recognise Palestine?

 Slovenia’s move has been welcomed by several nations of the Global South – a term meaning Latin America, Africa and much of Asia.

 “I sincerely hope this terrible war in Gaza will serve to deepen our sense of humanity regardless of in which part of the world we live in,” said Tomic.
-“All people, regardless of our ethnicity, race, or descent, deserve the same human rights and I believe this is the gist of our shared understanding with both the Arab world and the Global South: That human rights cannot be a privilege of the well-off West or North only.”
+“All people, regardless of our ethnicity, race, or descent, deserve the same human rights and I believe this is the gist of our shared understanding with both the Arab world and the Global South: Human rights cannot be a privilege of the well-off West or North only.”

 As more countries recognise Palestinian statehood, however, many observers are questioning whether the push will have an effect.